mozilla/pontoon/docs/user/localizing-your-projects.rst

 #. **Repository URL**: enter your repository's SSH URL of the form
    ``git@github.com:user/repo.git``.
 #. **Download prefix or path to TOML file**: a URL prefix for downloading localized files.
-   If you use one, you need to select the `project configuration file`_ instead of a localized file.
 #.
 Click **SAVE PROJECT** at the bottom of the page.
 #.
 After the page reloads, click **SYNC** and wait for Pontoon to import
    strings.
 You can monitor the progress in the Sync log (``/sync/log/``).